csbbcompbio/CSBB-v3.0/README.md

 2) Python2.7+  -> ->  [MACOS and Linux are preloaded with python, but if python is missing on your system then please intall pyhton using : https://www.python.org/downloads/]
 3) R   -> -> -> -> -> [Please install R on your machine from : https://www.r-project.org/]
-  We recommend using R-3.3.3 or R-3.4.4 [CSBB-v3.0 is throughly tested with these R versions] CSBB-v3.0 installs all required R packages automatically and if required packages are not installed then running time of the   module which require packages will increase [Only one time process] [CSBB-v3.0 automatically checks for latest updates for R   packages as well]
+  We recommend using R-3.3.3 or R-3.4.4 [CSBB-v3.0 is throughly tested with these R versions] CSBB-v3.0 installs all required R packages automatically and if required packages are not installed then running time of the   module which require packages will increase [Only one time process] [CSBB-v3.0 automatically checks for latest updates for R packages]

 Note:
 1) When you run CSBB-v3.0 first time, then please do run install module to automatically download files and install dependencies [tools/softwares]